 Cabbage is used for hard, painful breasts in breast-feeding women.
 It is also used for swelling (inflammation), cancer, and conditions in the stomach and intestine, but there is no good scientific evidence to support these other uses.

-Cabbage might also reduce swelling.
+Cabbage might also reduce swelling and help with wound healing.
 Overall, it isn't well understood how the chemicals in cabbage might work as medicine.

 Possibly Effective for

-- Relieving breast engorgement (hard, painful breasts) in breast-feeding women, when applied to the skin of the breasts.
-Whole cabbage leaves seem to be about as effective as chilled gel-packs in relieving swelling and pain.
-Cabbage leafs also appear to be more effective than genral nursing care for decreasing breash pain and hardness.
+- Hard, painful breasts in breast-feeding women.
+Whole cabbage leaves seem to be about as effective as chilled gel-packs in relieving swelling and pain, but not as effective as a hot/cold compress.
+Cabbage leaf appears to be more effective than general nursing care for decreasing breast pain and hardness.
 A cabbage leaf extract applied as a cream has also been tried.
-Some women say it helps, but not significantly better than a cream without the extract.
+Some women say it helps, but it's not better than a cream without the cabbage leaf extract.

 Insufficient Evidence for

-- Colorectal cancer: There is some evidence that people who eat large amounts of cabbage and related vegetables, such as kale, broccoli, and cauliflower, have a lower risk of developing colorectal cancer.
+- Colon cancer, rectal cancer.
+There is some evidence that people who eat large amounts of cabbage and related vegetables, such as kale, broccoli, and cauliflower, have a lower risk of developing colorectal cancer.

-- High cholesterol.
+- High levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia).
 Early research suggests that adding cabbage and broccoli to a beverage containing fruit and other vegetables for 3-9 weeks might lower "bad" low-density lipoprotein (LDL) cholesterol in people with high cholesterol.

-- Prostate cancer: Some evidence shows that people who eat large amounts of cabbage and related vegetables, such as kale, broccoli, and cauliflower, have a lower risk of developing prostate cancer.
-However, other evidence shows no benefit.
+- Prostate cancer.
+Some evidence shows that people who eat large amounts of cabbage and related vegetables, such as kale, broccoli, and cauliflower, have a lower risk of developing prostate cancer.
+But other research shows no benefit.

 - Stomach pain.